 This beach is right outside of Laguna Dudu and a really unique spot.
 There's a long inlet that creates a shallow and narrow bay.
-You can wade out in the water for quite a ways, and there's minimal waves because of the protection from the cove.
-There are typically a couple of restaurants here, but that's about it as far as facilities go.
+You can wade out in the water for quite a ways, and there are minimal waves because of the protection from the cove.
+There are typically a couple of restaurants here, but that's about as far as facilities go.

 The drone footage on this little promo video will show you exactly what I'm talking about with the long cove!